Conflict catalog

 Tigrayan counteroffensive and wider northern war

 Tigrayan forces retook Mekelle and pushed into neighbouring Amhara and Afar regions.
-The government counteroffensive later forced Tigrayan forces back toward Tigray, with drones, air strikes, artillery, and captured heavy weapons shaping the archive evidence for this phase.
+The government counteroffensive later forced Tigrayan forces back toward Tigray, with drones, air strikes, artillery, and captured heavy weapons shaping the catalog evidence for this phase.

 Mar 24, 2022 - Nov 3, 2022